sysulq/zrpc/README.md

 zrpc
 ====

-A lightweight distributed RPC framework powered by pure C language and based on ZeroMQ and protobuf-c.
+A lightweight distributed RPC framework powered by pure C language and based on ZeroMQ and Pbc.

 ###Download